By: Mitzi Robinson, President/Founder, Bulli Ray Occupational Dog Bite Safety

 Presenter 2021 VPPPA Conference Nashville

 According to the Humane Society of the United States, there are approximately 78.2 million owned dogs in the country, and nearly 40 percent of all households have at least one dog.
-Of course, the percentage of households with dogs is higher in suburban and rural areas than in cities, but the fact remains that dogs are nearly can you still buy accutane everywhere.
+Of course, the percentage of households with dogs is higher in suburban and rural areas than in cities, but the fact remains that dogs are nearly everywhere.

 With dogs in homes across the country, we must acknowledge that dogs can pose a workplace hazard to field employees.
 Does OSHA consider dogs a workplace hazard for those who may have to enter a yard or premises where a dog is present?